 The Iron Druid Chronicles by Kevin Hearne

-Read: 5/9 This is now a completed series.
+Read: 8/9 This is now a completed series.
 Although, Kevin Hearne has written a number of spin-off books and some accompanying novellas.
-However, I’m only going to concentrate with reading all the full length novels for this challenge.
+However, I’m only going to concentrate on reading all the full-length novels for this challenge.

 Urban Enemies (The Naughtiest Cherub)